sagedemage/network_manager_startup_fix_linux/README.md

 ![Network Options](./images/network_options.png)

-Replace the ssid of the SSID of your Wi-Fi in the `wifi_startup.sh` script.
+Change the ssid variable to the SSID of your Wi-Fi in the `wifi_startup.sh` script.

 Copy the Wi-Fi startup script to `~/.local/bin`
 ```